LOOSE-LIPS/loose-lips-2.0/src/routes/blog/rising-xiorro/index.md

 banner:
   - imported/rising-xiorro/image917.jpeg
 description: >-
-  RISING: XIORRO INTERVIEW &amp; REVIEW Felton Cortijo aka Xiorro has been making earthquakes in the techno underground.
-Since co-founding ALKHEMY &amp;
-  The Black Hole back in 2016 with his partner Christina Hernandez (Adrestia), he has proven to be one of the genre&rsquo;s most exciting new artists, as well as one of the most genuine people [...]Read More...
+  RISING: XIORRO INTERVIEW & REVIEW Felton Cortijo aka Xiorro has been making earthquakes in the techno underground.
+Since co-founding ALKHEMY & The Black Hole back in 2016 with his partner Christina Hernandez (Adrestia), he has proven to be one of the genre’s most exciting new artists, as well as one of the most genuine people [...]Read More...
 published: true
 tags: interview
 featured: false